devmaster-team/website/web/content/sections/3-About.en.md

     content: "BnB systems LTD is now a part of our organization" },
   {
+    imageFileName: "about/1.jpg",
+    header: "2017",
+    subheader: "Codecool partnership",
+    content: "Codecool helps us to increase very easily number of team members - by providing trained programmers at the mid-level"
+  },
+  {
     imageFileName: "about/4.jpg",
     header: "2019",
     subheader: "Hire first employees under an employment contract",